Phone: (919) 934-2455 ext.

 Ms. Julie Speer

-I have spent most of my career in Asheville, NC where I taught English in grades 9-12 and advised a national-award winning yearbook program.
-In 2005 I moved to the Raleigh area and taught in both Wake and Johnston county.
-I am excited to be a part of the Cleveland High School community.
+I have spent the first part of my career in Asheville, NC where I taught English grades 9-12 and advised a national-award winning yearbook program.
+In 2008 I moved to the Raleigh area.
+During my time in this area I have taught in both Wake and Johnston county.
+While I have been away for a few years, I am excited to once again be a part of the Cleveland High School community.
 I hope the upcoming year will be the best one yet!